Psychopathology- Phobias Flashcards

 Anxiety and fear:

--Immediate experience when the phobia is encountered which leads to anxiety
+-Immediate experience when the phobia is encountered, which leads to anxiety

 Unreasonable responses:

--Disproportionate then the threat posed by it
+-Disproportionate to the threat posed by it (phobic is usually aware of this)

 Give 3 behavioural characteristics of phobias